swiftlang/swift-evolution/proposals/NNNN-back-deploy-attribute.md

 ## Effect on ABI stability

 The `@backDeploy` attribute has no effect on the ABI of Swift libraries.
 A Swift function with and without a `@backDeploy` attribute has the same ABI; the attribute simply controls whether the compiler automatically generates additional logic in the client module.
-The thunk and fallback functions that are emitted into the client do have a special mangling to disambiguate them from the original function in the library, but these symbols are never referenced accross separately compiled modules.
+The thunk and fallback functions that are emitted into the client do have a special mangling to disambiguate them from the original function in the library, but these symbols are never referenced across separately compiled modules.

 ## Effect on API resilience